Nittany Eye Associates

 Optometrists in the State College and Surrounding Areas

 Our mission at Nittany Eye Associates is to offer world class care through the collaborative efforts of our optometrists, ophthalmologists and eye-care staff.
 By utilizing the newest technology in eye health, glasses, and contact lenses, we provide a patient experience that is second to none.
-With over 20 years of service and locations in State College, Grey Woods, Spring Mills, Tyrone, and Lock Haven we are your home for quality eye care.
+With over 20 years of service and locations in State College, Greys Woods, Spring Mills, Tyrone, and Lock Haven we are your home for quality eye care.

 Order Contact Lenses

 Click Here to see if Telemedicine Services are an option for your eye exam.

 The doctors, nurses and other staff are wonderful caring for emergency and necessary visits during this trying time.
 Thanks so much!

 Fixed my glasses quickly.
 Took great care with COVID-19 precautions too!

 How was your eye exam with Nittany Eye Associates?